-Naples has so many things to do and see you can stay for days.
-Unfortunately, most of the visitors visit Naples for one day, see the busy streets in the old town and though they got the feel for the city.
+Things to do in Naples are so many, you can stay in this Italian city for days.
+Unfortunately, most of the visitors visit Naples for one day, see the busy streets in the old town and think they got the feel for the city.
 They could not be more wrong!

 17 best things to do in Naples